 During the installation and configuration of the program, CodeTwo Exchange Migration makes the following changes to your system:

 Changes to operating system

-The program lets you install the required .NET 4.5 Framework or MAPI Client and Collaboration Data Objects, if either of these is not already installed.
-The program requires also Windows PowerShell 3.0 (and one of the Windows Management Framework Core components in case of Windows Vista and Windows Server 2008).
+The program lets you install the required .NET Framework version or MAPI Client and Collaboration Data Objects, if either of these is not already installed.
+The program requires also Windows PowerShell 3.0.

 The program lets you assign the required management roles (ApplicationImpersonation and View-Only Configuration) to the admin account used to configure a connection to a source Exchange server.
 This action grants impersonation permissions over all users in an organization.